isomerpages/mas-moneysense/_scams/How To Spot An Investment Scam.md

 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Resources on the MAS website (i.e. Financial Institutions Directory, Financial
+<p>Resources on the MAS website (i.e. <a href="https://eservices.mas.gov.sg/fid" rel="noopener nofollow" target="_blank">Financial Institutions Directory</a>,
-Institution Representatives Register) on whether the company offering the investment opportunity is regulated by MAS</p>
+<a href="https://eservices.mas.gov.sg/rr" rel="noopener nofollow" target="_blank">Financial Institution Representatives Register</a>) on whether the company
+offering the investment opportunity is regulated by MAS</p>
 </li>
 <li>
 <p>With someone you trust about the offer</p>